lxc/incus/doc/backup.md

 See {ref}`howto-storage-backup-volume` for instructions.
 ```

-To back up your data, create a tarball of `/var/snap/lxd/common/lxd` (for snap users) or `/var/lib/incus` (otherwise).
+To back up your data, create a tarball of `/var/lib/incus`.
-If you are not using the snap package and your source system has a `/etc/subuid` and `/etc/subgid` file, you should also back up these files.
+If your system uses `/etc/subuid` and `/etc/subgid` file, you should also back up these files.
 Restoring them avoids needless shifting of instance file systems.

 To restore your data, complete the following steps:

-1. Stop Incus on your server (for example, with `sudo snap stop lxd`).
+1. Stop Incus on your server (for example, with `sudo systemctl stop incus.service incus.socket`).
-1. Delete the directory (`/var/snap/lxd/common/lxd` for snap users or `/var/lib/incus` otherwise).
+1. Delete the directory (`/var/lib/incus/`).
 1. Restore the directory from the backup.
 1. Delete and restore any external storage devices.
-1. If you are not using the snap, restore the `/etc/subuid` and `/etc/subgid` files.
+1. Restore the `/etc/subuid` and `/etc/subgid` files if present.
-1. Restart Incus (for example, with `sudo snap start lxd` or by restarting your machine).
+1. Restart Incus (for example, with `sudo systemctl start incus.socket incus.service` or by restarting your machine).

-### Export a snapshot

-If you are using the Incus snap, you can also create a full backup by exporting a snapshot of the snap:

-1. Create a snapshot:

-       sudo snap save lxd

-   Note down the ID of the snapshot (shown in the `Set` column).
-1. Export the snapshot to a file:

-       sudo snap export-snapshot <ID> <output_file>

-See [Snapshots](https://snapcraft.io/docs/snapshots) in the Snapcraft documentation for details.

 ## Partial backup